cstorm125/abtestoo/notebooks/hw2.md

 2. What is p-value?
 (Choose one or more)

-* [ ] Assuming that the null hypothesis is true, what is the probability of observing the current data.
+* [ ] Assuming that the null hypothesis is true, what is the probability of observing the current or more extreme data.

 * [ ] Based on the observed data, what is the probability of the null hypothesis being true.